-Unfortunately, the prognosis for patients diagnosed with sarcomatoid mesothelioma is not encouraging.
-Because the insidious and lethal disease is generally detected many decades after a patient’s initial exposure to asbestos, doctors do not know that sarcomatoid mesothelioma is present until the disease is in an advance stage of development.
+The prognosis for patients diagnosed with sarcomatoid mesothelioma is not encouraging.
+Since the insidious and lethal disease is detected decades after a patient’s initial exposure to asbestos, doctors do not know that sarcomatoid mesothelioma is present until the disease is in an advanced stage of development.

-Even the best of treatment options, including a mix of surgery with either chemotherapy or targeted radiation of affected body tissue, can only stretch a patient’s life for a maximum of five years.
-The average survival rate of mesothelioma patients ranges between 8 to 18 months.
+Even the best treatment options, including a mix of surgery with either chemotherapy or targeted radiation of affected body tissue, can only stretch a patient’s life for a maximum of five years.
+The average survival rate of mesothelioma patients ranges from 8 to 18 months.

-As with most diseases, however, survival rates are not universal.
-In other words, while one victim may survive only a few years, another victim may go on to live another decade.
-Yet, the general prognosis for sarcomatoid mesothelioma is around five years.
+As with most diseases, survival rates are not universal.
+While one victim may survive only a few years, another victim may go on to live another decade.
+The general prognosis for sarcomatoid mesothelioma is around five years.

-There are three major treatment options for sarcomatoid mesothelioma in any part of the body it affects: surgery, chemotherapy, and radiation.
-None of these treatments can cure the cancer, but they can add months, even years, to a mesothelioma patient’s life.
+There are three major treatment options for sarcomatoid mesothelioma in any part of the body it affects, including surgery, chemotherapy, and radiation.
+None of these treatments can cure cancer, but they can add months, even years, to a mesothelioma patient’s life.